TerjeLonoy/Android-Certificate-Preparation/Readme.md

 Read about [Androids RecyclerView Documentation][2gf]

 ### 2h.
 Bind local data to a RecyclerView list
+See [1c.
+Fetch local data from disk using a Loader on a background thread][1c]

 ### 2i.
 Implement menu-based or drawer navigation
+Android has [DrawerLayout][2ia] implemented in their SDK.
+But to create your own implementation of a menu-based navigation you got to have a "Main" activity that controls the navigation flow of the entire application.
+The Activity can either swap content by using Fragments, or loading other Activities into frames.

 ### 2j.
 Localize the application's UI text into one other language
 Under the resource folder, add a new resource to the values folder.
 A dialog will appear with the choice of some qualifiers.
 Add "Locale" and select a language.
 Name the file strings.xml and the new language is added to your application.